fshernoff/Last-Stop/last-stop-game-bible-v2.md

 - **Idle:** Things happen when you're away.
 You set up observations, close the game, return to logs of events you missed.
 - **Mystery:** The core engagement is uncovering truth.
 Who are these people?
 Why are you here?
 How do you escape?
-- **Incremental:** Each loop you're more efficient.
+- **Incremental:** Each chapter you're more efficient.
 Knowledge persists.
 Trust builds.
 You unlock shortcuts.

 **Closest comparisons:**
 - The narrative depth of a point-and-click adventure